SciTools/iris/docs/src/further_topics/ugrid/data_model.rst

 This is opposed to a structured grid, where a single coordinate value is shared by every data point/area along that line.

-For example: representing a cubed-sphere using a mesh leads to coordinates and connectivities being **~8 times larger than the data itself**, as opposed to a small fraction of the data size when dividing a sphere using a structured grid.
+For example: representing the surface of a cubed-sphere using a mesh leads to coordinates and connectivities being **~8 times larger than the data itself**, as opposed to a small fraction of the data size when dividing a spherical surface using a structured grid of longitudes and latitudes.

 This further increases the emphasis on lazy loading and processing of data using packages such as Dask.